 This process does not limit or impair the rights of any vendor to seek a review through other review processes or remedies of law through judicial or other processes.

-1. Complaints about an ongoing procurement
+1. Complaints about an ongoing competitive procurement

 2. Complaints during performance of a contract

-Complaints may not be made under the Vendor Complaint Process in relation to vendor treatment, performance or conduct under a contract.
+may not be made under the Vendor Complaint Process in relation to vendor treatment, performance or conduct under a contract.
 Such complaints will be handled as set out in the contract or may be referred to the Supply Chain lead responsible for the contract.

 3. Complaints initiated under separate legal action or other review process

-Complaints may not be made under the Vendor Complaint Process if the vendor has initiated legal action, or has submitted a complaint to The Office of the Ombudsperson – BC, or has engaged in another review process pertaining to the complaint.
+may not be made under the Vendor Complaint Process if the vendor has initiated legal action, or has submitted a complaint to The Office of the Ombudsperson – BC, or has engaged in another review process pertaining to the complaint.

 This process requires the submission of materials that you may consider proprietary.
 Please review the confidentiality section below and take the necessary action to protect your information.

-- For complaints related to an alleged breach by PHSA of a federal or provincial trade agreement in connection with an ongoing procurement, request the name and contact information of the PHSA Supply Chain lead responsible for the procurement.
+- For complaints related to an alleged breach by PHSA Supply Chain of a federal or provincial trade agreement in connection with an ongoing competitive procurement, request the name and contact information of the PHSA Supply Chain lead responsible for the procurement.
 Submit the complaint to the PHSA Supply Chain lead responsible for the procurement.

-- For all other complaints, submit the complaint to Vendor Relations and The Office of the Ombudsperson – BC.
+- For all other complaints, submit the complaint to

-- Full vendor contact information
+- Full vendor contact information of the vendor submitting the complaint.

-- All relevant documents that substantiate the complaint, including documentation on actions taken and the outcomes, must be included
+- All relevant documents that substantiate the complaint, including documentation on actions taken and the outcomes, must be included.

-- Clear statement of the outcome that the vendor is seeking
+- Clear statement of the outcome that the vendor is seeking.

-- A date and an authorized signature
+- A date and an authorized signature of the person(s) submitting the complaint.

-Supply Chain will provide the vendor with an accounting of the actual third party costs promptly after the conclusion of stage 4.
+PHSA Supply Chain will provide the vendor with an accounting of the actual third party costs promptly after the conclusion of stage 4.
 If the actual costs:

 PHSA is subject to the provisions of the Freedom of Information and Protection of Privacy Act (the Act).
 Proprietary information can be protected under the Act (Section 21), which deems disclosure harmful to business interests of a third party.